-Public Information Meeting #2
+Public Information Meeting #2 - September 2, 2020

 The second Public Information Meeting was held on September 2, 2020.
-The meeting was conducted via online webinar with question and answer session.
+The meeting was conducted via online webinar with a question and answer session.
 Information was published on the project website before the meeting and the presentation and transcript were posted on the project website after the meeting.

-Public Information Meeting #3
+Public Information Meeting #3 - July 29, 2021